 4. Assigning the vacation accrual policy

-Go to the Employee profile > Absences to assign an accrual policy to the employee by clicking on Set policy now.
+Go to the Employee profile > Absences to assign an accrual policy to the employee by clicking on Manage policy.

 The employee's prorated vacation entitlements are then displayed in their profile.